meltedwayl/CoGroup-Public/README.md

 • Rebranding, you may not rebrand any of our products.
 This includes, editing, removing, renaming or covering up any part of the branding.

+• CoGroup must be credited somewhere inside of your game, whether it be the game description or a textlabel in-game.

 THIS IS AN OLD VERSION OF OUR SYSTEM AND IS NO LONGER USED, PLEASE NOTE THE CODE IS POORLY WRITTEN